 Croatia has always been relatively popular as a Mediterranean getaway and an alternative to Greece and Italy, and as you may know, it’s gotten something of a boost following its use as a major filming location for HBO’s Game Of Thrones.

 Now, it’s firmly established as one of the top travel destinations on the planet.
-This is our look at some of the top things to do there, both in 2018 and in general.
+This is our look at some of the top things to do in Croatia.

 Dubrovnik is the real highlight of Croatia in terms of the recent tourism surge, and it’s in large part because of its medieval Old Town.